yireo/yireo-slides/slides/yireo/extdn_practices.md

 ~ Do Provide A User Manual
 ~ Do Use Events And Plugins
 ~ Do Check Your Code

 ---
+class: center, middle
+# 1. Do Use Composer

+---
 # 1. Do Use Composer